Growth, Inequality and Poverty

 Credits: 4 ECTS

-The final grade will be a weighted average of the assessment of a presentation of a case study (40% of the total grade), a final essay or a research briefing (of a maximum length of 2,500 words, excluding references) on a given question or topic (40%), and class participation (20%).
+The final grade will be a weighted average of the assessment of: a team presentation of a case study (50% of the total grade); and a briefing paper of a maximum length of 2,000 words (excluding references) on a given question/debate (50%).